ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.8.2 improves the ergonomics of `Pdfium::load_pdf_from_reader()` by relaxing the lifetime requirements on the reader, thanks to an excellent contribution from
+<https://github.com/bavardage>, and adds the new `PdfBitmap::external()` function for creating a
+new bitmap from a provided byte buffer.

 Version 0.8.1 adds details about the maximum `PdfBitmap` buffer size that can be created by Pdfium to the documentation for the `Pixels` data type, and adds the `PdfBitmap::bytes_required_for_size()` helper function for estimating the maximum buffer size of a `PdfBitmap` of a given width and height.